 Mammuthus primigenius is considered to be long extinct.
 Under CITES, trade in extinct species is normally not regulated.
-Parties have also recognized that fossilized species are not covered by the provisions of the Convention [see Resolution Conf.
+For instance, Parties have recognized that fossilized species are not covered by the provisions of the Convention [see Resolution Conf.
 11.10 (Rev. CoP15) on Trade in stony corals].